eduardocpacheco99/programming-guide-for-the-capm-r-package/en/estimating.md

 6                    <NA>
 ```

 To estimate the population parameters, the first step is to define the sampling design from which the data came from.
 To do this, we need a file containing all the sampling units in the population (`psu.ssu`) and a file with the sampling data (`survey.data`).
-In this last file, the columns containing PSU's and SSU's identifiers must be specified, as well as the number of PSU's included in the sample (if a PSU was selected more than once, each occurrence must be counted).
+This last file must have a column with the PSU's, another with the SSU's and another with the number of PSU's included in the sample (if a PSU was selected more than once, each occurrence must be counted).

 ```r